YasinC2/telegram-channel-api/README.md

 This project provides an API to scrape public Telegram channels and return structured JSON data of the last 20 messages.
 It runs on Cloudflare Workers and uses:
 - `node-html-parser` for HTML parsing
-- `turndown` for converting HTML to Markdown
+- `node-html-markdown` for converting HTML to Markdown

 ## Installation